cityofaustin/vision-zero/editor/testing.md

 - On crashes list, the **Temporary records only** filter switch shows only temporary records
 - Verify that crash details page of the temp record reflects units + people injuries correctly
 - Delete temporary crash record
-- After deleting temporary crash, use back button to navigate to it's details page and veryify 404 page shows
+- After deleting temporary crash, use back button to navigate to it's details page and verify 404 page shows

 ### Crash details - `/crashes/[record_locator]`